What is a risk management plan? A plan to identify, assess, evaluate, control, mitigate, and monitor risk.

 However, risks can surprise the business and management team if they’re not managed properly.

-For example, businesses can unwittingly create an operational risk by not asking enough questions about potential problems before taking on new projects or clients.
-In addition, they can unintentionally create risk by neglecting critical areas of their operations or failing to keep up with technological advances.
+For example, businesses can unwittingly create operational risks by not asking enough questions about potential problems before taking on new projects or clients.
+They can also unintentionally create risks by neglecting critical areas of their operations or failing to keep up with technological advances.

 By understanding the different types of risks a business faces, strategies can be implemented to minimise their impact and prevent problems from happening in the first place.